 There will be other people in the room with Dr. Ahuja, including 2 nurses and other doctors, who will assist him with your procedure.
 There will be an anesthesiologist for general anesthesia.

-Radiofrequency energy is applied in a circular pattern around the tissue of each the pulmonary veins and possibly other areas of the heart if needed at the discretion of the physicians.
+Radiofrequency energy is applied around the tissue of each pulmonary vein and other areas of the heart if needed.
 He will also apply radiofrequency energy to another area in the right atrium to remove the foci of another common atrial arrhythmia called atrial flutter, which coincides with atrial fibrillation.
 The whole procedure can take up to 4-6 or more hours to perfom1.
 You are sedated and kept comfortable throughout the process.

 Another similar arrhythmia, called an atrial tachycardia, may develop after your ablation.

-To prevent any emboli from developing after the procedure you will be placed on a blood thinner for at least 3 months.
 You will be asked to come to the office in about 2 weeks after the procedure so we can see how you are doing.
-You will have an EKG done at that time and you wi 11 be asked if you have had any symptoms, specifically how often and for how long.
-Two weeks later, we will want to obtain a 24-hour Holter monitor recording of you rhythm.
+You will have an EKG done at that time and you will be asked if you have had any symptoms.
+Two weeks later, we will want to obtain a 24-hour Holter monitor recording of your rhythm.
 You will be seen again in our office two weeks after that as we monitor how you are doing.

 Schedule a Consultation

-If you have any questions in the post procedure period you can always contact us.
-Our emergency number, 24 hours a day is 516-437-5600.
-The office is open Monday-Friday, 9 AM-5 PM, but after normal business hours you will be directed to our answering service where Dr. Ahuja can be paged.
+If you have any questions in the post-procedure period you can always contact us.
+To learn more about Atrial Fibrillation Ablation please call 516-437-5600 to schedule a consultation at one of our Long Island or Queens offices.
+After normal business hours, you will be directed to our answering service where Dr. Ahuja can be paged.